dionis/InstaShare/README.md

 *   **react-router-dom:** Provides declarative routing for React applications, enabling navigation between different views.
 *   **react-icons:** A library that offers a wide collection of customizable SVG icons for various UI elements.
 *   **Jest / @testing-library/react / @testing-library/jest-dom / @testing-library/user-event:** The testing suite for the frontend, providing tools for unit and integration testing of React components, focusing on user behavior.

+### Directory Structure (`Frontend/instashare-frontend/src`)
+The `src` directory within the frontend project is structured as follows:
+*   `components/`: Contains reusable React components, organized by their functionality (e.g., `Navbar`, `Sidebar`, `PrivateRoute`).
+These components are designed to be modular and promote reusability across the application.
+*   `contexts/`: Provides React context for global state management, such as `AuthContext` for handling user authentication state throughout the application.
+*   `hooks/`: Custom React hooks designed to encapsulate and reuse stateful logic across different components.
+*   `mocks/`: Stores mock implementations of services and external dependencies (e.g., Supabase client) specifically used for testing purposes, allowing for isolated and reliable tests.
+*   `pages/`: Defines the main views or pages of the application.
+Each directory typically corresponds to a specific route or section of the application (e.g., `Dashboard`, `Documents`, `Login`, `Users`).
+*   `services/`: Encapsulates the logic for interacting with the backend API and other external services (e.g., `api.ts`, `documentService.ts`, `supabaseClient.ts`), centralizing data fetching and manipulation.
+*   `utils/`: Contains general utility functions and helper modules that are used across various parts of the application.

 ### Testing
 The frontend application includes tests to ensure its functionality and user experience.